-The 49 numerical ratings for each of the 128 countries are reviewed and adjusted three times.
+The 49 numerical ratings for each of the 129 countries are reviewed and adjusted three times.
 First, a second country expert gives ratings in response to the 49 questions independently of the first expert.
 Two regional experts then discuss these ratings and agree on ratings that reflect the differences among countries of the same region.
 To ensure global comparability, the regional coordinators and the BTI team then convene and review ratings across regions and calibrate the scores.
-During the final review phase, ratings are reviewed and calibrated by the BTI Board, a team of esteemed development professionals who counsel the BTI project.
+During the final review phase, ratings are reviewed and calibrated by the BTI Board, a panel of esteemed scholars and practitioners with longterm experience in the field of development and transformation who advise the BTI team.
 Should a calibrated rating differ significantly from that suggested by you, we might consult you and request your opinion, which will influence the final rating.
 Final rating decisions, however, are made by the BTI Board.